Trumpy the Rat

-Trumpy the Rat was a plastic inflatable act as a caricature of the U.S. President Donald Trump.
+Trumpy the Rat was a plastic inflatable act as a caricature of the U.S. president Donald Trump.
 Jeffrey Beebe, a New York City-based artist and BravinLee programs, designed a rat-like inflatable balloon to protest against his speech of hatred, xenophobia, sexism and bigotry.
 Kickstarter funded the production of this inflatable and used it during anti-Trump protests.
 It made its first public appearance in August 2017 outside the Trump Tower.

 Background

 The concept of Trumpy the Rat was inspired by Scabby the Rat, an icon for the American labor.
 After an artist of BravinLee programs saw a rat in an avenue, he wished to see an inflatable rat that looked like Donald Trump to appear in the protests to show how Trump was being disliked.
 Trump's speech of hatred, xenophobia, sexism and bigotry was disgusting, and the rat was an iconic symbol to show that.
-Therefore, he contacted Jeffrey Beebe and Beebe agreed to create one.
+Therefore, he contacted Jeffrey Beebe, and Beebe agreed to create one.

-Trumpy the Rat was a 15-feet tall rat with a human-like face.
+Trumpy the Rat was a 15 ft tall rat with a human-like face.
 The rat had an iconic golden hair which symbolized Donald Trump, but keeping some signatures of a rat such as big ears and whistle tooth.
 The thumb and the index finger of the left hand were gestured in a right angle which became a tick sign, while the thumb and index finger of the right hand were clasped into a circle, making it an OK gesture.
 The sleeves of the left hand depicted a Confederate icon.
-It also weared a Lapel pin of the flag of Russia which insinuated Trump's close relationship with the Russian President Vladimir Putin.
+It also wore a Lapel pin of the flag of Russia which insinuated Trump's close relationship with the Russian president Vladimir Putin.